swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

   /// A character class that matches any element.
   ///
-  /// This character class is unaffected by the `dotMatchesNewlines()` method. public static var any: CharacterClass { get }
+  /// This character class is unaffected by the `dotMatchesNewlines()` method.
+  /// To match any character that isn't a newline, see
+  /// ``CharacterClass.anyNonNewline``.
+  ///
+  /// This character class is equivalent to the regex syntax "dot"
+  /// metacharacter in single-line mode: `(?s:.)`. public static var any: CharacterClass { get }

-  /// A character class that matches any element that isn't a newline. public static var anyNonNewline: CharacterClass { get }
+  /// A character class that matches any element that isn't a newline.
+  ///
+  /// This character class is unaffected by the `dotMatchesNewlines()` method.
+  /// To match any character, including newlines, see ``CharacterClass.any``.
+  ///
+  /// This character class is equivalent to the regex syntax "dot"
+  /// metacharacter with single-line mode disabled: `(?-s:.)`. public static var anyNonNewline: CharacterClass { get }

   /// A character class that matches any single `Character`, or extended
-  /// grapheme cluster, regardless of the current semantic level. public static var anyGraphemeCluster: CharacterClass { get }
+  /// grapheme cluster, regardless of the current semantic level.

-  /// A character class that matches any single Unicode scalar, regardless
+  ///
-  /// of the current semantic level. public static var anyUnicodeScalar: CharacterClass { get }
+  /// This character class is equivalent to `\X` in regex syntax. public static var anyGraphemeCluster: CharacterClass { get }

+  /// A character class that matches any digit.
+  ///
-  /// A character class that matches any decimal digit. public static var digit: CharacterClass { get }
+  /// This character class is equivalent to `\d` in regex syntax. public static var digit: CharacterClass { get }

   /// A character class that matches any hexadecimal digit. public static var hexDigit: CharacterClass { get }

-  /// A character class that matches any element that is a "word character". public static var wordCharacter: CharacterClass { get }
+  /// A character class that matches any element that is a "word character".
+  ///
+  /// This character class is equivalent to `\w` in regex syntax. public static var word: CharacterClass { get }

   /// A character class that matches any element that is classified as
   /// whitespace.
+  ///
-  public static var whitespace: CharacterClass { get }
+  /// This character class is equivalent to `\s` in regex syntax. public static var whitespace: CharacterClass { get }

   /// A character class that matches any element that is classified as
   /// horizontal whitespace.
+  ///
-  public static var horizontalWhitespace: CharacterClass { get }
+  /// This character class is equivalent to `\h` in regex syntax. public static var horizontalWhitespace: CharacterClass { get }

   /// A character class that matches any element that is classified as
   /// vertical whitespace.
+  ///
-  public static var verticalWhitespace: CharacterClass { get }
+  /// This character class is equivalent to `\v` in regex syntax. public static var verticalWhitespace: CharacterClass { get }

+  /// A character class that matches any newline sequence.
+  ///
-  /// A character class that matches any newline sequence. public static var newlineSequence: CharacterClass { get }
+  /// This character class is equivalent to `\R` or `\n` in regex syntax. public static var newlineSequence: CharacterClass { get }
 }